 The TCNTn, OCRnA/B/C, and ICRn are 16-bit registers that can be accessed by the AVR CPU via the 8-bit data bus.
 The 16-bit register must be byte accessed using two read or write operations.
-Each 16-bit timer has a single 8-bit register for temporary storing of the high byte of the 16bit access.
-The same Temporary Register is shared between all 16-bit registers within each 16bit timer.
+Each 16-bit timer has a single 8-bit register for temporary storing of the high byte of the 16-bit access.
+The same Temporary Register is shared between all 16-bit registers within each 16-bit timer.
 Accessing the low byte triggers the 16-bit read or write operation.
-When the low byte of a 16-bit register is written by the CPU, the high byte stored in the Temporary Register, and the low byte written are both copied into the 16-bit register in the same clock cycle.
-When the low byte of a 16-bit register is read by the CPU, the high byte of the 16-bit register is copied into the Temporary Register in the same clock cycle as the low byte is read.
+When the low byte of a 16-bit register is written by the CPU, the high byte stored in the Temporary Register, and the low byte of a 16-bit register is read by the CPU, the high byte of the 16-bit register is copied into the Temporary Register in the same clock cycle as the low byte is read.